sajal50/learning-notes/books/designing-data-intensive-applications.md

 In a row-oriented storage engine, when you do a query that filters on a specific field, the engine will load all those rows with all their fields into memory, parse them and filter out the ones that don't meet the requirement.
 This can take a long time.

 _Column-oriented storage_ is simple: don't store all the values from one row together, but store all values from each _column_ together instead.
 If each column is stored in a separate file, a query only needs to read and parse those columns that are used in a query, which can save a lot of work.
+Typical analytics query only accesses 4 to 5 columns at a time.

+Column storage is easier understood with relational model, but it applies to document model as well.

+#### Column Compression

 Column-oriented storage often lends itself very well to compression as the sequences of values for each column look quite repetitive, which is a good sign for compression.
 A technique that is particularly effective in data warehouses is _bitmap encoding_.

 Bitmap indexes are well suited for all kinds of queries that are common in a data warehouse.

 > Cassandra and HBase have a concept of _column families_, which they inherited from Bigtable.
+Within each column family, all rows are stored together, but with a row key.
+No column compression as well.
+Big table is very much row oriented.

+#### Memory bandwidth and vectorized processing
 Besides reducing the volume of data that needs to be loaded from disk, column-oriented storage layouts are also good for making efficient use of CPU cycles (_vectorised processing_).

+#### Sort Order in Column Storage
+Can't sort columns independently because row k in one column needs to match row k in another column.

+So choose your sort key carefully based on query pattern.
+Can also choose second and third sort key.
+Helps with query and also with compression.

 **Column-oriented storage, compression, and sorting helps to make read queries faster and make sense in data warehouses, where most of the load consist on large read-only queries run by analysts.
 The downside is that writes are more difficult.**

 An update-in-place approach, like B-tree use, is not possible with compressed columns.
 If you insert a row in the middle of a sorted table, you would most likely have to rewrite all column files.
+An approach similar to LSM trees - in memory data structure - is used which collects updates and then writes in bulk.

+From an analyst's PoV data that has been modified is immediately available.

 It's worth mentioning _materialised aggregates_ as some cache of the counts ant the sums that queries use most often.
 A way of creating such a cache is with a _materialised view_, on a relational model this is usually called a _virtual view_: a table-like object whose contents are the results of some query.
 A materialised view is an actual copy of the query results, written in disk, whereas a virtual view is just a shortcut for writing queries.